 Where is Cannes?

 Cannes is a smallish town on the south coast of France, the delightful French Riviera.
 Cannes can be reached in a number of ways by road, rail, air and (technically) by sea.

 By road: Cannes is located just off the A8 motorway (La Provençale) that runs along the coast.
 Take the Cannes/Mougins exit and follow the signs.
 Just remember that Saturday is the big shopping day, and a lot of traffic heads towards the centre.
 So leave plenty of time to get to the centre of town from the motorway.

 By rail: Cannes is a major stop on the track between Marseilles and Italy.
 The same tracks are used by the high-speed TGV trains coming from the north of France, the UK, Belgium and the Netherlands.
 Trains are generally reliable, although dense traffic on this route means that delays do regularly occur.
-Rail strikes are also a regular issue.
+Rail strikes, on the other hand, are a regular issue.